remlapmot/remlapmot.github.io/content/post/2026-08-15-self-contained-script-quarto/index.en.md

 ## Introduction

-In previous posts I have described how to use the self-contained Python scripts feature in the **uv** Python package manager to create [virtual environments for the nbstata Jupyter kernel](https://remlapmot.github.io/post/2025/nbstata-uv-venv/) to render Quarto documents with Stata code and to render Quarto documents using the [`jupyter: python3` engine](https://remlapmot.github.io/post/2025/self-contained-python-script-for-quarto/).
-In this post I describe how to do the same for Quarto documents using the knitr engine (i.e., running R code).
+In previous posts I have described how to use the self-contained Python scripts feature in the **uv** Python package manager to create virtual environments to render Quarto documents using the Jupyter [nbstata kernel](https://remlapmot.github.io/post/2025/nbstata-uv-venv/) and the [python3 kernel](https://remlapmot.github.io/post/2025/self-contained-python-script-for-quarto/).
+In this post I describe how to do the same for R scripts to render Quarto documents running R code using the knitr engine.

 I recently discovered that there are now three uv-inspired package managers for R; [ir](https://r-lib.github.io/ir/), [uvr](https://nbafrank.github.io/uvr/), and [rv](https://a2-ai.github.io/rv-docs/) (... maybe there are more?).
 I will concentrate on the first two because they allow defining self-contained R scripts.
 I find self-contained scripts a fast and lightweight way to define project dependencies, and I very rarely require a record of the exact package versions.